 - team empowerment

 - team satisfaction

-This is not good news as my understanding is that changing personality is hard, if not near on impossible (despite what management gurus might tell you).
+This is not good news as my understanding is that changing personality is hard, if not near impossible (despite what management gurus might tell you).
 Of course, we do change over time and with our combined life experiences.
-However, this is very different to taking a 4-day management course and bam, you have earned yourself a nice shiny certificate, a free pen and a proactive personality.
+However, this is very different from taking a 4-day management course and bam, you have earned yourself a nice shiny certificate, a free pen, and a proactive personality.

 So what did Covey himself advise on how to get more proactive:

 For 30 days ….. make small commitments and keep them, be a light, not a judge, be a model not a critic, be part of the solution not the problem.